Bar and Bat Mitzvahs

 It is quite usual for the celebrations to spread out over the whole weekend, with a family gathering on the Friday evening, the ceremony on the Saturday and the party on the Sunday.

-Men should wear a formal suit and skullcap, women smart day dress (ensuring their arms are covered above the elbow and their legs above the knee) and a hat.
+Men should wear a formal suit and skullcap (they will be distributed), women smart day dress (ensuring their arms are covered above the elbow and their legs above the knee) and a hat.

 Formal invitations are sent out by the parents, inviting guests to the ceremony at the synagogue, and to attend the reception afterwards at their home/venue, which can range from a festive meal to a lavish party.
 Guests should respond with a handwritten reply.